OpenChemistry/tomviz/BUILDING.md

       -DVTK_PYTHON_FULL_THREADSAFE:BOOL=ON \
       -DVTK_NO_PYTHON_THREADS:BOOL=OFF \
       ../paraview

-    #****
+Check which version of Python CMake found.
+Ensure the `PYTHON_EXECUTABLE`, `PYTHON_INCLUDE_DIR`, and `PYTHON_LIBRARY` variables are pointing to a consistent version of Python in the same prefix.
+Compiling against Anaconda packages is **not** recommended.
+If they are consistent proceed to build
+ParaView:

     cmake --build .

-This will clone all source code needed, configure and build a minimal ParaView, the Ninja generator is recommended to build faster, but optional, on Windows you will need to specify the correct generator for the installed compiler.
+This will clone all source code needed, configure and build a minimal ParaView, the Ninja generator is recommended for faster builds, but optional.
+On Windows you will need to specify the correct generator for the installed compiler.

-Note: since the switch to Python 3 it is highly recommended to stop at the point marked with `#****` and check which version of Python CMake found.
-Make sure the `PYTHON_EXECUTABLE` `PYTHON_INCLUDE_DIR` and `PYTHON_LIBRARY` variables are pointing to the python you want to use.
-Compiling against Anaconda packages is **not** supported.
-If you know your python is installed in /usr/local (the default for Homebrew) you can run `find /usr/local -name patchlevel.h` to find the value for `PYTHON_INCLUDE_DIR` and `find /usr/local -name libpython3.6m.*` to find the value for `PYTHON_LIBRARY`.

     cd ..
     git clone git://itk.org/ITK.git